Don't Let Go was a film proposal by David Gleeson and Nathalie Lichtenthaeler. It was later renamed

 Can you imagine

-sending a prospect a pitch deck that had different fonts on each slide?
+sending a prospect a pitch deck with different fonts on each slide?
 Or a pitch deck that gave the prospect different colors per slide?
 Or a pitch deck where the imagery didn't add to how the prospect should feel about your brand?

 That wouldn't make for a good pitch deck!